Published 29 May 2020 | Updated 20 April 2022

 An employee has to tell their employer, as soon as possible after the unpaid pandemic leave starts:

 They should also say how long they expect to be off work.

 An employer can ask their employee to give evidence that shows why they took the leave.

 An employer can’t dismiss an employee or take any other adverse action against the employee because the employee is entitled to unpaid pandemic leave.
 Find out more about protections at work.

 Example: Taking unpaid pandemic leave

 Gerson is a casual shop assistant employed under the Retail Award.
-He’s received doctor’s advice that he needs to self-isolate because he was in close contact with someone who had coronavirus.
+He’s received advice from a state government public health official that he needs to self-isolate because he was in close contact with someone who had coronavirus.

 He calls his employer to let them know his situation.